rpkilby/SurveyGizmo/README.md

 - Renamed the 'change' operations to 'update'.
 This is consistent with SurveyGizmo's API naming.
 - Removed the 'keep' kwarg for preserving filters bettween api funcion calls.
 This is now configured with 'preserve_filters'.
 Filters are now cleared manually with `api.clear_filters()`
-- Removed the undocumented 'url_fetch' kwarg, which prevented api executioned and instead returned the prepared url.
+- Removed the undocumented 'url_fetch' kwarg, which prevented api execution and instead returned the prepared url.

 Backwards incompatible changes: